Retrieval augmentation of large language models for lay language generation: Related Work

 \subsection{Retrieval-augmented text generation}

 Background explanation helps laypeople understand biomedical concepts \cite{srikanth2020elaborative}.
+Furthermore, experiments in cognitive psychology have shown that providing explanatory content improves the recall of readers with limited domain knowledge \cite{britton1991using, mcnamara1996good}.
 Information retrieval methods present an intuitive approach to identify content to inform background explanations, with established utility for clinical question answering \cite{simpson2014overview, roberts2015overview, luo2022improving}, biomedical text summarization \cite{alambo2022entity, mishra2014text, plaza2014comparing} and clinical outcome prediction \cite{naik2021literature}.
-Definition-based retrieval methods identify terms and use their definitions to inform text generation \cite{alambo2022entity, moradi2018different}.
-Embedding-based retrieval methods retrieve documents with similar low-dimensional representations, instead of depending upon lexical overlap between terms \cite{deerwester1990indexing, cao2018encoding, guu2020retrieval, karpukhin2020dense, lewis2020retrieval}.
-These approaches have not been explored for lay language generation, despite their intuitive fit to the subtask of background explanation in particular.
-Here we explore both definition- and embedding-based retrieval approaches and evaluate the utility of external sources from the UMLS and Wikipedia for this important subtask.
+There are two main categories of information retrieval methods that have been used to augment the generation of natural language text. \textit{Definition-based} retrieval methods identify terms that exist in predefined lexicons, and use their definitions to inform text generation \cite{alambo2022entity, moradi2018different}. \textit{Embedding-based} retrieval methods retrieve documents with similar low-dimensional representations, instead of depending upon lexical overlap between terms \cite{deerwester1990indexing, cao2018encoding, guu2020retrieval, karpukhin2020dense, lewis2020retrieval}.
+Retrieval augmentation has been shown to improve the performance of question answering systems \cite{lewis2020retrieval}, and reduce the frequency of so-called ``hallucinations'' (statements without grounding in training data) in text generated by language models \cite{shuster-etal-2021-retrieval-augmentation}.
+However, these approaches have not been explored for lay language generation, despite their intuitive fit to the subtask of background explanation in particular.
+In the current work, we explore both definition- and embedding-based retrieval approaches and evaluate the utility of external information from the UMLS and Wikipedia for this important subtask.